Icel Technik Santoku – precise cutting in Japanese style

 How do I best maintain my Santoku knife?

-Wash the knife by hand with mild soapy water and dry it thoroughly after each use.
-Avoid the dishwasher and use a honing steel regularly to maintain sharpness.
+Wash the knife by hand with mild washing-up liquid and dry it thoroughly after each use.
+Avoid the dishwasher and use a honing steel regularly to maintain the edge.

 What distinguishes a Santoku knife from a regular chef's knife?

-The Santoku knife typically has a wider and flatter blade with a less pronounced tip, making it particularly suitable for precise slicing and chopping of both meat, fish, and vegetables.
+A Santoku knife typically has a wider and flatter blade with a less pronounced tip, making it particularly well suited to precise slicing and chopping of meat, fish and vegetables.